Dual Diagnosis Treatment Middletown, CT

 Catholic Charities Diocese Norwich Inc Psychiatric Outpatient Clinic For Adults

-Catholic Charities Diocese Norwich Inc Psychiatric Outpatient Clinic For Adults is a dual diagnosis treatment center in Middletown, Connecticut that offers treatment services for drug or alcohol use and mental health disorders that include BPD as well as schizoid personality disorder.
+Catholic Charities Diocese Norwich Inc Psychiatric Outpatient Clinic For Adults is a dual-diagnosis treatment center in Middletown, Connecticut that provides treatment for drug or alcohol use and mental health disorders that include mood disorders as well as eating disorders.

 Address: 151 Broad Street, Middletown, CT 06457 in Middlesex County